nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Step 1.
 The healthcare administrative staff wishes to verify that Mary has an appointment scheduled at this time.
 The staff first verifies Mary Smith's `Nric` with her, and executes `display ic/S1234567X`.
 As seen from Mary's appointment list, an appointment is indeed scheduled for today, and the staff proceeds to register her visit.

-The sequence diagram below shows how the AppointmentCommand works:
+The sequence diagram below shows how the DisplayCommand works:
 {add a sequence diagram}

 * When the user inputs `display ic/[NRIC]`, the `LogicManager` calls `AddressBookParser` to parse the command.
 This creates an `AppointmentCommandParser` to parse the person's `Nric` through `ParserUtil`